Lorenzo Da Ponte

 Lorenzo Da Ponte (Note: /dɑː ˈpɒnteɪ/ dah-_-PON-tay, /də ˈpɒnti/ də-_-PON-tee, /it/.)
-(10 March 1749 – 17 August 1838) was an Italian, later American, opera librettist, poet and Roman Catholic priest.
+(10 March 1749 – 17 August 1838) was an Italian and American librettist, poet and Roman Catholic priest.
 He wrote the libretti for 28 operas by 11 composers, including three of Mozart's most celebrated operas: The Marriage of Figaro (1786), Don Giovanni (1787), and Così fan tutte (1790).

 He was the first professor of Italian literature at Columbia University, and with Manuel Garcia, the first to introduce Italian opera to America.
-Besides Mozart, Da Ponte was also a close friend of Casanova.
+Aside from his relationship with Mozart, Da Ponte was also a close friend of Casanova.